 For English language classes call: (410) 261-0023

 Don't want to start yet?
-Get on the list for winter/spring!
+Get on the list for Summer or Fall!
 Call the numbers above.

 Adult Basic Education (ABE) Adult Basic Education instruction for learners seeking to improve their reading, writing, and math skills or to prepare for the GED exam.
 Instruction is offered at the following levels: